umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 This pattern ensures that synchronisation occurs between the separately running threads for each partition before the resulting state updates from each iteration are then applied globally to the state history, preventing anachronisms from occuring in the latter.
 It's also worth noting that while the diagram above illustrates only a single process; it's obviously true that we may run many of these whole diagrams at once to parallelise generating independent realisations of the simulation, if necessary.

 For convenience, it seems sensible to also make the outputs from stochadex runs configurable.
-A user should be able to change the form of output that they want through, e.g., some specified function of $X$ at the time of outputting data.
+A user should be able to change the form of output that they want through, e.g., some specified function of the state history matrix at the time of outputting data.
 The times that the stochadex should output this data can also be decided by some user-specified condition so that the frequency of output is fully configurable as well.
 This flexibility can be useful when the user only requires a limited number of state snapshots at particular times.

 Now let's look at the data types which make sense for the criteria we want to satisfy above.
 We've put together a schematic of configuration data types and their relationships in the figure below.
 In this diagram there is some indication of the data type that we propose to store each piece information in (in Go syntax), and the diagram as a whole should serve as a useful guide to the basic structure of configuration files for the stochadex.